It’s the end of November, the perfect time to decorate for the holidays!

 Omit the ornament, or choose a less Christmassy one (actually a snowflake works quite well for an all-winter-long wreath)

 This wreath is definitely adding to the minimal decor I was planning for the holidays!
 I love how calming and – well – minimal, it looks!

 What is also great is that it lends itself to a million and one variations according to your style!
 If you give it a try, I'd love to see your interpretation of it!
-So, don't forget to tag me on your photos @DforDesignStyle !
+So, feel free to tag me on your photos @dfordesignstyle !